joelchelliah/banana-catcher/README.md

 ##### It's also my very first app!
 After almost 6 months of coding, my hobby project of 2015 is finally finished, and out on the App Store.
-This has certainly been a great learning experience with it's fare share of fun and frustration... and of course, finally a great sense of achievement to have my very own app available on the App Store for everyone to try out!
+This has certainly been a great learning experience with it's fare share of fun and frustration... and of course, finally, a great sense of achievement to have my very own app available on the App Store for everyone to try out!

 ------